 I have developed this feedback method with the group of Dr. Viola Priesemann .
 When Dr. Priesemann invited me to work with her group, almost all of the group members were writing on something: either an article manuscript or a thesis.
 Or both 🙂

-And they were struggling : their research in computational neuroscience is abstract & complex.
+And they were struggling : their research in computational neuroscience is abstract and complex.
 It’s not easy to put those math equations into words.

 But since they started with regular (weekly!) feedback sessions, the quality as well as quantity of their writing improved a lot .

 And their efforts are bringing visible results: a publication on COVID-19 in the prestigious journal Science, submitted in the beginning of April 2020 — only few weeks since the pandemics started!
 That was a fast study with a fast write-up!

 Would you like to hear more about how this group uses peer feedback to help each other write better texts faster?
-Then check out the interview with Lucas & Paul.
+Then check out the interview with Lucas and Paul.